sdam-elte/dslab2018/projects/14-cell_motion/README.md

 The dataset provided by the Czirok-Lab (ELTE) contains phase-contrast microscopic time-lapse pictures of a cell culture.
-The pictures were taken in each 10 minutes.
-The picure names encode the experimental setting:
+The pictures were taken every 10 minutes.
+The picture names encode the experimental setting:
 The first character of the name describes the cell-density (A: 300 1/cm^2, B: 1000 1/cm^2, C:3000 1/cm^2, D: 10000 1/cm^2).
 The second character (A,B,C) denotes the ring in the Petri-dish and